Round Up: Our Favourite Fans of the Round-Eye Spectacle

 Round-eye spectacles are almost as old as optics itself, with many a medieval monk and/or scholar depicted in some form of circular eye apparatus, but it wasn’t until the mid 20th century that the round-eye became a true style icon.
 Since then this silhouette has graced a plethora of influential faces, from artists to actresses (and everything in between).

-In honour of our newest round-eye, Percy, we’ve rounded up five of our favourite wearers for a lesson in circular spectacle dressing.
+In honour of our redesign of Woolf II, we’ve rounded up five of our favourite wearers for a lesson in circular spectacle dressing.

 The Swiss-French pioneer of modern architecture revolutionised city living, but his signature angular buildings are in sharp contrast with the curves of the round-eye spectacles he was renowned for wearing.
 Though the styles fluctuated through the years, one thing never changed: those thick, black rims.